weeezik/tic-tac-toe-v2/README.md

 # Tic Tac Toe Version 2

+## Specs
-Played on the command line.
-Two human players can play against each other and the board is displayed in between turns.
+- Played on the command line.
+- Two human players can play against each other.

-Goal:
+- The board is displayed in between turns.

+## Goal
 - Incorporate principles of OOP to design the game.